TEA-ebook/.github/pull_request_template.md

 ## Functionnal description

 What was added functionally.
-Instance:
+For instance:
 - new button to trigger a nuclear attack
 - rework of left menu
 - ...

 ## Code modifications

 What wad changed in the source code, broadly speaking, without giving too many details.
-Instance:
+For instance:
 - factorization of module "toto.js" to be compatible with iOS and Android
 - major rework of file build.yaml (renaming, adding triggers, ...)

 ## Tests

 Indicate here tests played to validate your development.
-Instance:
+For instance:
 - adding of 14 unit tests
 - following manual tests are been played:
   - all combinations iOS/Android have been tested